New reporting requirements

 EPR reporting frequency

-When do you need to submit packaging data?
+When do you need to submit your packaging data?

-Depending on the size and activity of your business, there may be changes to the frequency with which you must report your packaging data under the new scheme.
+Depending on the size and activity of your business, the frequency with which you must report your packaging data under the new scheme may change.

-Regardless, EPR expects you to report on all 2023 data using the new format.
+Regardless, EPR expects you to report on all packaging data using the new format.

 Large producers